 Because standard economic theories have no answers to this type of crisis.

-The coronavirus pandemic has dramatically disrupted the social patterns and the daily economy of societies around the world.
-Economists are focusing on the economy and what central banks and governments should do in response to an unusual simultaneous interruption in supply and demand.
-There is a consensus that governments will have to support businesses and workers who are losing income (or risk dangerous ripple effects on banks and the real economy) and find a way to finance these expenses.
+The coronavirus pandemic has dramatically disrupted the social patterns and daily economics of societies around the world.
+Economists are focusing on the economy and what central banks and governments should do in response to an unusual simultaneous disruption in supply and demand.
+There is consensus that governments will have to support businesses and workers who are losing income (or risk dangerous knock-on effects on banks and the real economy) and find a way to finance these expenses.

-It is urgent to step up the production of essential products such as fans, gloves and masks.
+There is an urgent need to scale up the production of essential products such as ventilators, gloves and masks.
 We need to provide hospital beds.
 It is essential to ensure that the necessary personnel can work safely.
-Despite disruption of supply chains and population restrictions, essential goods and basic services must be provided.
+Despite the disruption of supply chains and population restrictions, essential goods and basic services must be provided.

 These circumstances raise fundamental questions about the role of the market and the public sector.
 Especially in doing what is necessary on the required scale and with sufficient speed.
 Some economic thinkers are rightly attacking these problems urgently.